From Static Designs to Dynamic Experiences

 */

-class ComponentRegistry implements SingletonInterfaceNever accept dynamic template paths from LLM output!
-The registry ensures that only pre-defined templates can be used.
+class ComponentRegistry implements SingletonInterfaceNever accept dynamic template paths from LLM output.
+The registry ensures that only pre-defined templates can ever be used.

 Step 5: Agent Service (LLM Simulation)

 The AgentService simulates the LLM logic.
-In production, this is replaced by real API calls:
+In production, you would replace it with real API calls:

 <?php